 3. Usman, Transportation:

 “See, I don’t have any money anywhere that’s why you see me on the road like this looking for passengers.
-Even the ones I see they will price me half because no one has money again.
+Even the ones I see will price me half because no one has money again.
 There’s no business so I just carry them.”

 How Usman spent his emergency fund: “I can’t be keeping money.
 Any money I have, I send it to my parents at home in Kano.
 There’s nothing like emergency money.
 I just have to be praying that nothing happens.”